niftools/pyffi/README.txt

     + PyTriStrip: stripifier utilities (uses a Python port of NvTriStrip)

+  - tools/NIF and tools/CGF: format specific scripts and helper modules

+    + niftoaster and cgftoaster: for hacking nif and cgf files

+    + ffvt3rskinpartition: skin partition calculator for Freedom Force vs. The 3rd Reich

+    + nifvisualizer: visualizes particular blocks of a nif file

 The following code resides in the subversion trunk only (https://pyffi.svn.sf.net/svnroot/pyffi/trunk) and is not distributed with the library.